Waifu-im/waifu-api/README.md

 ## Top Images

-As users can add pictures to their galleries, we recieve information about the top images, here's the most popular one at the day I write this.
+As users can add pictures to their galleries, we receive information about the top images, here's the most popular one at the day I write this.

 [<img src="https://cdn.waifu.im/aa48cd9dc6b64367.jpg" width="500">]("https://waifu.im/preview/?image=aa48cd9dc6b64367.jpg")